Site Navigation

 Disney Cartoons

-Throughout the state of Maryland, and within Montgomery County people have enjoyed Disney animation with great enthusiasm.
+Throughout the state of Maryland, and within Montgomery County people have enjoyed Disney animated movies with great enthusiasm.

-Walt Disney Animation Studios, whose home is in Burbank, CA, formerly known as Walt Disney Feature Animation, is an animation studio which creates cartoon feature films and television specials for The Walt Disney Company seen in Montgomery County.
-It took on its current name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Montgomery County is known for animated movies such as Cars, Finding Nemo and Partly Cloudy.
+Walt Disney Animation Studios, headquartered in Burbank, CA, formerly known as Walt Disney Feature Animation, is an animation studio which creates cartoon feature films and television specials for The Walt Disney Company seen in Montgomery County.
+It took on its present name in 2006, when it was folded under The Walt Disney Studios with Pixar Animation Studios which in Montgomery County is known for animated movies such as Toy Story 2, Brave and A Bug's Life.

-As of 2013, the studio has created 53 feature films beginning with Snow White and the Seven Dwarfs in 1937 with lovable characters such as Snow White and the dwarfs including Doc and Bashful and its most recent release in Montgomery County being Frozen in 2013 including characters such as Anna, Hans and Grand Pabbie the Troll King.
+As of 2013, the studio has created 53 feature films with the first being Snow White and the Seven Dwarfs in 1937 with lovable characters such as The Evil Queen and the dwarfs including Grumpy and Happy and its most recent release in Montgomery County being Frozen in 2013 including characters such as Anna, Olaf and The Duke of Weselton.

 The studio's catalog of animated features are among Disney's most notable assets and the stars of its animated shorts—Mickey Mouse, Donald Duck, Goofy, and Pluto—have gone on to become recognizable figures in Montgomery County popular culture.